wludh/ugfellows/schedule.md

 ## 12/6/16
 * Homework:
-    Work on your Jekyll Site
+    * Work on your Jekyll site
+    * Outline project plan for winter term.
+Be specific and realistic.
+What do you need to do?
+What do you need to learn?
+Save to your GitHub folder.